VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Addition of referral system [vyps-refer] short code to display and enter other user's referral codes.
 To reward people for referrals, add refer=10 on the [vyps-vy256] short code to give a 10% point award when the referral of that user uses the miner.
-- NOTE: I did not add this to other systems, as I would prefer to shuffle people into using the VY256 miner.
+- NOTE: I did not add this to other systems, as I would prefer to shuffle people into using the VidYen Webminer.
 You may reach out to me directly through the usual means if you want it for Adscend or Coinhive.
 - Fixed the [vyps-xmr-wallet] order of operations.
 - Naming convention changes in function (for those who use the GitHub).
 Invisible to WordPress repository users.

 = 1.5.2 =

-- VY256 Miner focus:
+- VidYen Webminer focus:
 - Miner (minor) counting bug with saying hashes mined but not mined.
 (I think I have it fixed?)
-Executive decision to remove the term "hash" to end user on VY256 miner and use whatever the name and icon of the point it pays out to since that is a known. - I don't think end users need to know what a hash was and since it counts rejected hashes off the server, they often earn more points than what shows up on MoneroOcean.
+Executive decision to remove the term "hash" to end user on VidYen Webminer and use whatever the name and icon of the point it pays out to since that is a known. - I don't think end users need to know what a hash was and since it counts rejected hashes off the server, they often earn more points than what shows up on MoneroOcean.
 - Added a XMR wallet validation check.
 Your wallet needs to start with a 4 or 8 and be at least 90 characters.
 Yeah.
 I know legacy wallets may be shorter, but you should really be generating new wallets every now and then when they update the Monero CLI.
 - Added a 0:60 count down timer so that people have a false sense of something happening when the miner revs up.
 Unless they have a potato, it will show reward points way before then.
 It goes away as soon as hashes are worked on.
 Laggy but one day will have a real budget for resolving this.